 Developing these seamless journeys means knowing which steps and elements cause users to stall or hesitate, or become frustrated.
 Thanks to AI, analytics today can pinpoint where these obstacles lie so you can focus on fixing the User Experience (UX) elements that still make consumers reluctant to convert online when it comes to cars.

-Automotive brands that can turn their digital platforms into the ideal showroom will be able to keep up with the digital appetite of today’s consumers, and shift more and more of their vehicle sales to the online space.
+Automotive brands that harness digital experience analytics to understand site visitor behavior and optimize conversion rates will turn their digital platforms into the ideal showroom, keeping up with the digital appetite of today’s consumers and shift more and more of their vehicle sales to the online space.

 Just take a look at French car dealership BYmyCAR, who used Contentsquare to optimize its customer journey, increase inbound leads and exceed its goal of doubling its conversion rate.